 The transfer of title is usually effected by the solicitors acting for the transferee and the transferor registering an electronic transfer instrument with Land Information New Zealand, which (in most cases) is instantaneously registered.

-All transfers are registered on the property's record of title and a historical version of the record of title, showing every transfer ever recorded by Land Information New Zealand, can be searched online by the public.
+All transfers are registered on the property's record of title; a historical version of the record of title, showing every transfer ever recorded by Land Information New Zealand, can be searched online by the public for a small fee.

 Title insurance is used only rarely due to the guaranteed title system, which produces title searches instantaneously.
-Land Information New Zealand also issues guaranteed records of title, which allow a purchaser to bring a proceeding in court against the Crown to seek compensation under the Land Transfer Act 2017 if that purchaser suffers loss or damage as a result of an undisclosed interest being registered against the record of title during a period of 20 working days following the completion of a real estate transaction.
+Land Information New Zealand also issues guaranteed records of title, which allow a purchaser to bring a proceeding in court against the Crown to seek compensation under the Land Transfer Act 2017 if that purchaser suffers loss or damage as a result of an undisclosed interest being registered against the record of title during a certain period following the transaction, provided the purchaser obtains a guaranteed record of title within statutory time periods.

 Purchasers often also undertake on-site inspections and tests, including building and geotechnical reports, seismic assessments, asbestos assessments, methamphetamine drug contamination/toxicology reports, and obtaining valuations.